lupyuen/lupyuen.github.io/src/quickjs2.md

 _What just happened?_

 We drag-n-dropped a NuttX App that Blinks the LED.
-And tested it in our Web Browser, with the Ox64 Emulator!
+And our NuttX App gets automagically tested in our Web Browser, thanks to Ox64 Emulator!

 TODO